MEGA-DAgger: Imitation Learning with Multiple Imperfect Experts: Background

-Autonomous racing is a competitive scenario where vehicles are driving at a high speed and trying to win the race~\cite{betz2022autonomous}.
-It has become increasingly popular in the past few years, since it provides a suitable scenario for evaluation of both safety (no crash) and progress (high speed).
-Race cars of different scales are widely used for research and competition, such as Indy Autonomous Challenge~\cite{wischnewski2022indy}, Roborace~\cite{rieber2004roborace}, Formula Student Driverless~\cite{zeilinger2017design}, F1TENTH~\cite{o2020f1tenth}, and so on.
+In this paper, we specifically study agent strategies for autonomous race cars in a head-to-head race~\cite{betz2022autonomous}.
+Autonomous racing provides a set of clearly specified metrics to balance safety and performance, making it a suitable scenario for research.
+Racing provides agents with the apparent goal of getting ahead of other agents and clear punishments if an agent crashes.
+Race cars of different scales are widely used for research and competition, such as full-scale Indy Autonomous Challenge~\cite{wischnewski2022indy}, Roborace~\cite{rieber2004roborace}, mid-scale Formula Student Driverless~\cite{zeilinger2017design}, and 1/10th-scale F1TENTH~\cite{o2020f1tenth}.

-Learning-based control methods has attracted growing attention in autonomous racing recently, see, e.g., ~\cite{herman2021learn, kabzan2019learning}.
-Imitation learning framework has also been successfully applied~\cite{sun2022benchmark} since only human demonstrations are required in imitation learning and they are easy to collect.
+Learning-based control methods has attracted growing attention in autonomous racing, e.g., ~\cite{herman2021learn, kabzan2019learning}.
+The imitation learning framework has been successfully applied~\cite{sun2022benchmark} since only human demonstrations are required in imitation learning and they are easy to collect.
 In~\cite{sun2022benchmark}, only one expert is considered and it is assumed to be perfect.
-However, different racers often have different and imperfect competition styles.
+However, racers have different and imperfect competition styles.
 This motivates us to learn from multiple imperfect experts and finally have a better-than-experts policy.